8x8’s Phone Service and Contact Centre Solution Gives MOBI Flexibility to Grow

 MOBI is a cloud-based managed mobility service provider that found itself limited by an on-premises phone system.
 Advanced features such as call recording were not readily available, and call quality was sometimes poor.
 The company was also vulnerable whenever severe weather struck or the building lost power.
 MOBI’s management decided to follow their own business model and move communications to the cloud.
 Now a combined 8x8 contact centre and phone solution from 8x8 provides the advanced features MOBI needs—and ensures business continuity whenever disaster strikes.

 MOBI was founded in 2008 as a managed mobility service (MMS) provider.
 Based in Indianapolis, Indiana, MOBI uses cloud-based software to centralize the management of mobile devices by integrating with wireless carriers, mobile device management (MDM) software, corporate IT systems, and more.
-In addition to its SaaS platform, MOBI provides a range of services that help organizations cost-eﬀectively manage their mobile devices.
+In addition to its SaaS platform, MOBI provides a range of services that help organisations cost-eﬀectively manage their mobile devices.
 These services include:

 - Help Desk